SrwR16/matshell/README.md

 ];

 programs.ags = {
+  matshell = {
+    # Enable the basic shell
+    enable = true;
+    # Enable a systemd service for matshell
+    service = true;
+    # Enable matugen theming via custom random wallpaper setter script and rust utility
+    # used to base theme and scheme on the HCT properties of the main color.
+    # Run this via "wal_set"
+    matugenThemeSetter = true;
+    # This also sets up the entire matugen config & templates.
+If you already have matugen
+    # set up you may want to omit this.
-  matshell.enable = true;
+    matugenConfig = true;
   };
+};
 #...

 ```

 This will simply clone the repo for you to .config/ags if that dir does not exist, build ags wrapped with all dependencies for matshell, and start a systemd service.
 You will have to <ins>remove the ags home-manager module</ins> from your config, as enabling matshell will handle everything ags-related for you.

-This is absolutely hacky, probably unsafe, and not the nix way to do it, but it gets the job done.
+This is absolutely hacky, probably unsafe, and not the nix way to do it, but it gets the job done for now.
 To get the latest version of matshell, you would have to pull the updates manually or delete .config/ags and rebuild the system/home-manager profile.

 ## Acknowledgements

 This project wouldn't be possible without:

 - [fufexan's dotfiles](https://github.com/fufexan/dotfiles) for the initial inspiration and foundation
 - [end-4's dots-hyprland](https://github.com/end-4/dots-hyprland) for the color generation scripts
 - [saimoomedits' eww-widgets](https://github.com/saimoomedits/eww-widgets) for design influence